Floating

 Images source: Faves

-Their welcome email shouts out their brand tone loud.
-The simple intro text with what to expect and a clear CTA is an excellent way to show subscribers that they mean business.
-Plus, the banner liners below the CTA showcase the benefits, alluring someone to buy the product.
+This subscription welcome email is dipped well in their brand tone.
+The simple intro text with what to expect and a clear CTA is an excellent way to show email subscribers that they mean business.
+The banner liners below the CTA showcase the benefits, alluring someone to buy the product.

 Key Takeaways